YourHarbour/YourHarbour.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-PhD student at King's-CSC program at King's College London.
+PhD student in the King' s-CSC program at King’s College London.

 Supervisory by Dr. Steffen Zschaler.

-Interested in the conversion of Healthcare DSML to simulation models of hospital emergency processes and usability engineering of model usage.
+I am interested in the conversion of Healthcare DSML to simulation models of hospital emergency processes and usability engineering of model usage.